opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 Configuration for router server.

 These parameters are used to configure the router server.
-Many parameters are specific to a domain, these are set tin the routing request.
+Many parameters are specific to a domain, these are set in the routing request.

 <h3 id="server_apiProcessingTimeout">apiProcessingTimeout</h3>